openstack/nova-specs/specs/juno/implemented/virt-driver-vcpu-topology.rst

-If the user sets "hw_cpu_max_sockets", "hw_cpu_max_cores", or "hw_cpu_max_threads", these must be strictly lower than the values already set against the flavour.
+If the user sets "hw_cpu_max_sockets", "hw_cpu_max_cores", or "hw_cpu_max_threads", these must be strictly lower than the values already set against the flavor.
 The purpose of this is to allow the user to further restrict the range of possible topologies that the compute host will consider using for the instance.

 The "hw_cpu_sockets", "hw_cpu_cores" & "hw_cpu_threads" values
-against the image may not exceed the "hw_cpu_max_sockets", "hw_cpu_max_cores" & "hw_cpu_max_threads" values set against the flavour or image.
+against the image may not exceed the "hw_cpu_max_sockets", "hw_cpu_max_cores" & "hw_cpu_max_threads" values set against the flavor or image.
 If the upper bounds are exceeded, this will be considered a configuration error and the instance will go into an error state and not boot.

-If there are multiple possible topology solutions implied by the set of parameters defined against the flavour or image, then the hypervisor will prefer the solution that uses a greater number of sockets.
+If there are multiple possible topology solutions implied by the set of parameters defined against the flavor or image, then the hypervisor will prefer the solution that uses a greater number of sockets.
 This preference will likely be further refined when integrating support for NUMA placement in a later blueprint.